Photos

 Lavinia and her family lived in the northwest corner of Williams Township, close to the farm of her brother John and also bordering land that her parents had at one time owned.

 3 George Bennett Merriman was born on September 8, 1818 in Big Eagle Pct., Scott Co., Kentucky 15.
-He died in 1881 in Sangamon Co., Illinois.
+He died on February 13, 1881 in Sangamon Co., Illinois 40.
+He is buried in the Oak Ridge Cemetery, Springfield, Sangamon Co., Illinois.

 md.
 Maria Jane Britton